inbravo/travel/june-2019/README.md

 * Water streams (nala) are easier to cross in morning, owing to less water flow
 * Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting
 * Avoid following any vehicle for long, try to overtake and avoid any pothole/obstacle
 * Avoid full tank, keep little bit of air in it.
-Also keep opening your spare fuel can
+Also keep opening your spare/jerry fuel can

 ### **References**
 * [Ladakh Planner by DK Pundit from Ladakh Return forum on Facebook](https://github.com/inbravo/travel/blob/master/june-2019/references/dk-pandit-guidance.md)